-The title of "Captain" is awarded to two to four ski racers based on their commitment to the Sparta Alpine Racing Ski Team.
+The title of "Captain" is awarded to one to four ski racers based on their commitment to the Sparta Alpine Racing Ski Team.
 Being a team captain is an award for an individual’s demonstration of character and dedication, and is also a commitment that carries responsibility and accountability to our ski team.
 This level of commitment extends through the entire year, serving as role models and leaders of the ski team.
 The characteristics listed below are guidelines the coach looks for when making the decision to award a racer with the title of "Captain".
 The head coach may revoke this title from individual(s) at any time if they feel the requirements are not being satisfied.

 Skills and Qualities of a Sparta Ski Team Captain:

 - Ability to communicate well with others and create positive rapport